nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### What does this mean for the current delegators?

-From an operator standpoint, it shall just be a standard Nym upgrade, a new optiion to run the gateway software on your node.
+From an operator standpoint, it shall just be a standard Nym upgrade, a new option to run the gateway software on your node.
 Delegators should not have to re-delegate.

 ## Legal Questions